 The management of patients with diabetes is a multidisciplinary effort, yet there is often a lack of communication between healthcare professionals of differing disciplines, as well as between these healthcare professionals and their diabetic patients.
 This can lead to the suboptimal management of diabetic eye disease and poor outcomes for patients.

-View the expert presentations from EASD 2017
+View the expert presentations from EASD 2017 below.

 Many patients present with bilateral disease that is treatable with anti-VEGF agents.
 The Vision Academy advocates bilateral treatment, defined as the simultaneous or consecutive administration of anti-VEGF treatment during the same patient visit.